mpv-player/mpv/DOCS/man/options.rst

     It removes speaker labels (like MAN:) and any text enclosed within symbols like parentheses or brackets as specified by the ``--sub-filter-sdh-enclosures`` option.
-    Note that parenthesis are a special case and only upper case text is removed.
+    Note that parenthesis (full width parenthesis and the normal variant) are a special case and only upper case text is removed.
 For more filtering, you can use the ``--sub-filter-sdh-harder`` option.

     Default: ``no``.